sigreen/camel-cxf-soap-client/README.md

 #### SSL Configuration in Camel / CXF

-In the camel-context.xml, we configure SSL using tlcClientParameters.
+In the camel-context.xml, we configure SSL using tlsClientParameters.
 The key pieces here are "disableCNCheck" - this eliminates hostname verification that is annoying when using localhost in development.
 Also notice that I have co-located both my truststore and keystore in one JKS file to simplify things.

 ```